CompCogNeuro/book/book/chapter-05.md

 ![Summary of functions of cortical lobes --- see text for details.](../figures/fig_cortex_lobes.png){#fig:fig-cortex-lobes width=50% }

-Figures 5.3 and 5.4 show more detail on the structure of the neocortex, in terms of **Brodmann areas** --- these areas were identified by Korbinian Brodmann on the basis of anatomical differences (principally the differences in thickness of different cortical layers, which we covered in the *Networks* Chapter).
+[@fig:fig-brodmann-areas-color; @fig:fig-brodmann-areas-3d-color] show more detail on the structure of the neocortex, in terms of **Brodmann areas** --- these areas were identified by Korbinian Brodmann on the basis of anatomical differences (principally the differences in thickness of different cortical layers, which we covered in the *Networks* Chapter).
 We won't refer too much to things at this level of detail, but learning some of these numbers is a good idea for being able to read the primary literature in cognitive neuroscience.
 Here is a quick overview of the functions of the cortical lobes ([@fig:fig-cortex-lobes]):

 *  **Occipital lobe** --- this contains the **primary visual cortex (V1)** (Brodmann's area 17 or BA17), located at the very back tip of the neocortex, and higher-level visual areas that radiate out (forward) from it.
 Clearly, its main function is in visual processing.